Canop/lazy-regex/README.md

 This macro returns references to normal instances of `regex::Regex` so all the usual features are available.

-You may also use shortcut macros for testing a match or capturing groups as substrings:
+You may also use shortcut macros for testing a match, replacing with concise closures, or capturing groups as substrings:

 * `regex_is_match!`
 * `regex_find!`
 * `regex_captures!`
+* `regex_replace_all!`

 # Build Regexes